salmanhiro/MALT90-Clumps-Classification-Deep-Learning/README.md

 ### 2. Data Cleaning
 We use the Gim images, assigned into classes for model training, and preprocessed by eliminating the border and split into train, validation, and test dataset.

+### 3. Data Augmentation
+We use albumentation for training data augmentation

+### 4. Training
+Keras is used to train deep learning model